Gakomi/steamdeckrecovery/README.md

 Prerequisits:
-You need a usb hub
+You need a usb hub,
-Keybord
+Keybord,
 2 usbstiks or 1 usb and 1 sd card